Pistorius trial witness: 'bloodcurdling screams' then shots

 PRETORIA The first witness at Oscar Pistorius' murder trial told the court on Monday she heard "bloodcurdling screams" from a woman followed by shots, a dramatic opening to a case that could see one of global sport's most admired role models jailed for life.

-"I was still sitting in the bed and I heard her screams," Burger, who lives 177 meters (194 yards) from Pistorius' home in an adjacent housing complex, told the Pretoria High Court.
+"I was still sitting in the bed and I heard her screams," Burger, who lives 177 metres (194 yards) from Pistorius' home in an adjacent housing complex, told the Pretoria High Court.

 "She screamed terribly and she yelled for help.
 Then I also heard a man screaming for help.
 Three times he yelled for help," she said, speaking in Afrikaans through an interpreter.